whaleagents/cryptosignals/README.md

-# cryptosignals
+# Crypto Signals

-A list of crypto trading signals &amp; cryptocurrency exchanges management resources
+Whaleagent.club goal is to provide you with a A list of cryptocurrency trading resources.
+Our main goal is to make sure that you know how to do your own research before you decided to follow a crypto signal in our Telegram channel.